Jason Reeves (songwriter): Early life

-Music career
+Career

 Early career in Iowa

 Reeves began to get into musical recording at the end of high school, with his first CD being a self-produced album with a run of about 200 copies.
 After graduating high school, he went on to attend college at the nearby University of Iowa but quickly dropped out due to a lack of interest.
 He continued on with music, playing at local venues and bars.
 For the next two years he continued to play around Iowa City and self-released two albums with a local producer, Ken Heaton.
 These two albums, Makeshift Aircraft (2003) and Nervous Mind of Love (2004), were sold at his shows as well as on independent, online music seller cdbaby.com.

 Around late 2004/early 2005 he was contacted by California producer Mikal Blue who was interested in working together.
 Blue became aware of Reeves through his own manager, Anna Rambeau, who herself became aware of Reeves through cdbaby.com.
 Blue offered to have Reeves come out to his California studio, Revolver, to record some tracks together.
 Reeves accepted and flew out to Los Angeles, California, with the intention of recording and coming back to Iowa.